-Here’s my updated napoletana style pizza recipe.
+Here’s my updated napoletana pizza recipe with UUNI 2S Pizza Oven.
 My previous recipe still works very well, but it requires a lot of fridge space in order for the dough to develop flavour.
 This recipe uses an overnight poolish which is then added to the main dough.
 This saves me from having to clear out the fridge to make space for the dough!

 My interest in pizza was re-ignited when my friend Jimmy became the distributor for the UUNI 2S pizza oven.
 With this portable wood fired oven, I can finally make a real napoletana style pizza like those they make at the restaurants!

 Here is the recipe for the pizza dough: